wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.en.md

 Navigate to CSV Form on the the wis2box web-application (``http://<your-host-name>/wis2box-webapp/csv2bufr_form``).
-Click the entry box or drag and drop the test file you have downloaded to the entry box.
+Use the file [aws-example.csv](/sample-data/aws-example.csv) for this exercise.
 You should now be able to click next to preview and validate the file.

 <center><img alt="Image showing CSV to BUFR upload screen" src="../../assets/img/csv2bufr-ex1.png"/></center>